arthurBarthe/debiased-spatial-whittle/paper/paper.md

 \label{fig:bivariate}](bivariate.jpg){width=75%}

-![Computational time of the Debiased Spatial Whittle Likelihood averaged over 1000 samples on square grids of increasing sizes, compared between CPU and GPU (Cupy)
+![Computational time of the Debiased Spatial Whittle Likelihood averaged over 1000 samples on square grids of increasing sizes, compared between CPU and GPU (Cupy backend)
 \label{fig:times}](times.jpeg){width=50%}

+Other approximation techniques are available for the inference of spatio-temporal covariance models.
+Among those, we can mention Vecchia-type likelihood approximations [@katzfuss_general_2021] such as those offered in [@jurek2023pymra, @katzfuss2023gpvecchia, @gpGp_rpackage], covariance tapering [@kaufman_covariance_2008], although for the latter we are not aware of open-source implementations.

 # Software structure